yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

      **Required.** The stream on which the commands are received.

 multiplePacketsPerFrame (boolean)
-    If set to true (default), Yamcs will send multiple command packets in one frame if possible (i.e. if the accumulated size fits within the maximum frame size and the commands are available when a frame has to be sent).
+    If set to true (default), Yamcs sends multiple command packets in one frame if possible (i.e. if the accumulated size fits within the maximum frame size and the commands are available when a frame has to be sent).

 useCop1 (boolean)
-    If set to true, the COP1 protocol will be used for acknowledgemnts of the TC frames.
+    If set to true, the COP-1 protocol is used for acknowledgment of TC frames.

 clcwStream (string)
-    If COP1 is enabled, this parameter configures the stream where the Command Link Control Words (CLCW) is read from.
+    If COP-1 is enabled, this parameter configures the stream where the Command Link Control Words (CLCW) is read from.

 initialClcwWait (integer)
-    If COP1 is enabled, this specifies how many seconds to wait for the first CLCW.
+    If COP-1 is enabled, this specifies how many seconds to wait for the first CLCW.

 cop1T1 (integer)
-    If COP1 is enabled, this specifies the value in seconds for the timeout associated to command acknowledgemnts.
+    If COP-1 is enabled, this specifies the value in seconds for the timeout associated to command acknowledgments.
 If the command frame is not acknowledged within that time, it will be retransmitted.
 The default value is 3 seconds.

 cop1TxLimit (integer)
-    If COP1 is enabled, this specifies the number of retransmissions for each un-acknolwedged frame before suspending operations.
+    If COP-1 is enabled, this specifies the number of retransmissions for each un-acknolwedged frame before suspending operations.

 bdAbsolutePriority (false)
-    If COP1 is enabled, this specifies that the BD frames have absolute priority over normal AD frames.
+    If COP-1 is enabled, this specifies that the BD frames have absolute priority over normal AD frames.
 This means that if there are a number of AD frames ready to be uplinked and a TC with ``cop1Bypass`` flag is received (see below for an explanation of this flag), it will pass in front of the queue so ti will be the first frame uplinked (once the multiplexer decides to uplink frames from this Virtual Channel).
-This flag only applies when the COP1 state is active, if the COP1 synchnoziation has not taken place, the BD frames are uplinked anyway (because all AD frames are waiting).
+This flag only applies when the COP-1 state is active, if the COP-1 synchnoziation has not taken place, the BD frames are uplinked anyway (because all AD frames are waiting).

 Priority Schemes